codatio/codat-docs/docs/sync-for-expenses/configandcategorize.md

 #### Bank Account
 <ul>
    <li>
-      Choose which bank account (<code>bankAccount.id</code>) purchases will be made from, this can also be a credit card account.
+      Choose which bank account (<code>bankAccount.id</code>) purchases will be made from.
+This can also be a credit card account.
    </li>
    <ul>
       <li>